 When beginning a flipping career, it’s a good idea to be the most rather than the least prepared.
-Studying for a real estate license tests lays a “great foundation” for understanding for property flippers of all the details, vocabulary, and forms needed to buy and sell a home.
+You don’t need your real estate license to become a house flipper but it’s a good idea to get your real estate license because it will open up more opportunities for you throughout the process.
+Studying for a real estate license tests lays a great foundation for house flippers of all the details, vocabulary, and forms needed to buy and sell a home.

 “Most states have several disclosure forms required by law,” says Bill Gallagher, a Charlotte, NC real estate agent who’s taught pre- and post-licensing courses for 25 years.
 “The national exam gives flippers confidence that they’ve mastered the material.”